okfn/opendatasurvey/sys-admins/index.md

 * Add a new entry to the Registry
 * Reload the Registry on your Census at `http://{system_subdomain}.{base_domain}/control`
+  * Your email will have to be added as the `sysAdmin` email - see the setup instructions in the README.
-* Ask the Site administrator (who **must** have an email in the `adminemail` field of the Registry entry) to finish all the site-specific configuration and then the site admin must:
+* Ask the Site administrator (who **must** have an email in the `adminemail` field of the Registry entry for her site) to finish all the site-specific configuration and then the site admin must:
   * Visit `http://{site}.{base_domain}/admin`
   * Load Config
   * Load Places
   * Load Datasets
   * Load Questions
 * The Site will now be live at: `http://{site}.{base_domain}/`